DolphDev/pynationstates/readme.md

 ### Shards

-While some shards are simple strings that you can pass into the API very easily, others are not able to be adequately represented by a str.
+While some shards are simple strings that you can pass into the API object, a few shards are simply not able to be adequately represented by a string.
 To handle these more advanced requests, the `Shard` object is used.

 Basic Example